DaniilDeltsov/Traffic_Sign_Recognition_with_CNN/README.md

 ### What I aimed to do

-* Collect dataset with traffic signs, using already existing one (GTSDB);
+* Collect dataset with traffic signs, using already existing one (GTSRB);
 * Prepare data for model training;
 * Build CNN model capable of classifying traffic signs;
 * Train model on augmented images, excluding a small part of it to use in the test set;